Barwaha: History

-The city was an important industrial city during the British Raj.
+The city was an important industrial city during the British Raj but now it is losing the dignity due to biasedness of politicians and officials towards other towns (Sanawad and Maheshwar).

 Geography

 Barwaha is located in the south-west border of Madhya Pradesh 283 metres (928 ft) above sea level.
-The city is connected to the cities of Indore, Khandwa, Dewas, Ujjain, Burhanpur, Dhar, Hoshangabad and towns of Khargone, Barwani, Mhow, Sanawad, Maheshwar, Dhamnod, Omkareshwar, Alirajpur, Manawar by road.
+The city is connected to the cities of Indore, Khandwa, Dewas, Ujjain, Burhanpur, Dhar, Hoshangabad, Khargone, Barwani, Mhow, Maheshwar, Dhamnod, Omkareshwar, Alirajpur, Manawar by road.
 The town has a meter-gauge railway line connecting Barwaha-Mhow.
-The nearest airport is located at Indore.
+The nearest airport is Devi Ahilya Bai Holkar Airport.
 The nearest main railway station is located at Indore and Khandwa.